tomphp/PhpBook/02-getting-up-to-speed-with-php.md

-Whatever comes before the root namespace in the file name (in this case `/home/tom/projects/AutoloadExample/src`) is not important, so long as the FQCN is mirror in the folder structure up to the class name.
+Whatever comes before the root namespace in the file name (in this case `/home/tom/projects/AutoloadExample/src`) is not important, so long as the FQCN is mirrored in the folder structure up to the class name.

 **From this point on in the book I will not mentioned file names when displaying code examples unless the file name does not match the PSR-0